Sylinko/Everywhere.Docs/en-US/privacy.md

 In order to enhance our ability to provide relevant marketing, offers, and services to you and update our records, we may obtain information about you from other sources, such as public databases, joint marketing partners, affiliate programs, data providers, social media platforms, and from other third parties.
 This information includes mailing addresses, job titles, email addresses, phone numbers, intent data (or user behavior data), Internet Protocol (IP) addresses, social media profiles, social media URLs, and custom profiles, for purposes of targeted advertising and event promotion.

 If you interact with us on a social media platform using your social media account (e.g., GitHub or Google), we receive personal information about you from such platforms such as your name, email address, and gender.
 You may have the right to withdraw your consent to processing your personal information.
 Learn more about [withdrawing your consent](#withdrawing-your-consent).
 Any personal information that we collect from your social media account depends on your social media account's privacy settings.
 Please note that their own use of your information is not governed by this Privacy Notice.

+**Data Controller:** For the purposes of the GDPR and UK GDPR, Sylinko Inc. is the Data Controller of your personal information.

 ## 2. How do we process your information?
 ***In Short:** We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
 We process the personal information for the following purposes listed below.
 We may also process your information for other purposes only with your prior explicit consent.*